There’s more than one way to learn a language quickly and effectively.

 Month 2: exploring real-life situations and developing real-life skills

-In your second month of using FluentU, fast-track language learners can bump up from Newbie to Elementary videos.
+In your second month of using FluentU, fast-track language learners can bump up from the first level of beginner videos to the second.
 As you strive to become competent in understanding and using your language, try to focus on videos of real people in real-life situations, and imitate their language use when you’re practicing.

-- Start challenging your ears by watching some of the Newbie and Elementary level videos without subtitles.
+- Start challenging your ears by watching some of the beginner level videos without subtitles.
 Don’t worry about understanding every single word, but do strive to follow the main ideas and the flow of the conversation.

 - Beef up your vocabulary by developing a reading habit in your target language.
 We’ve got all the best recommendations.